-In 2022, Individual Customer will continue to advance on strategies to position for growth.
+In 2023, Individual Customer will continue to advance on strategies to position for growth.
 The Company will further establish the value propositions for advisors in all channels, providing them with strategies and tools for helping customers focus on achieving long-term financial security regardless of life stage and market fluctuations.
 This commitment to advice is beneficial to strong customer retention as well as helping advisors attract new customers to the Company.
-A key distribution strategy will be to maximize the use of common tools, processes and support, while tailoring support to specific segments of advisors where appropriate.
+In 2022, the Company acquired a majority interest in two distribution firms to continue strengthening its distribution network.
+Distribution channels will maximize the use of common tools, processes and support, while tailoring support to specific segments of advisors, where appropriate.

-The Company will continue to competitively develop, price and market its comprehensive range of individual insurance and individual wealth management products while maintaining its focus on sales and service support to customers and advisors in all channels.
+The Company will continue to competitively develop, price and market a comprehensive range of individual insurance and individual wealth management products while maintaining its focus on sales and service support to customers and advisors in all channels.
 The Company will also continue to monitor and respond to the impacts of long-term interest rates and fee income compression.

 Operational expense management continues to be critically important to delivering strong financial results.
 The Company will seek to achieve this through disciplined expense controls and effective development and implementation of strategic initiatives.
-Management has identified a number of areas of focus for these initiatives to facilitate the objective of organic growth, including continuing to invest in digital solutions to support advisors and customers and addressing its legacy of administration systems and processes to unlock the potential for future growth.
+Management has identified key areas of focus for these initiatives to facilitate the objective of organic growth, including continuing to invest in digital solutions to support advisors and customers and addressing its legacy of administration systems and processes to unlock the potential for future growth.

-During 2021, Group Customer delivered strong business results and maintained its competitive position in the Canadian group market with leading or strong market share in all case size, regional and benefit market segments.
+During 2022, Group Customer delivered strong business results and enhanced its competitive position in the Canadian group market with its acquisition of ClaimSecure and being awarded the Public Service Health Care Plan.
+Group Customer has leading or strong market share in all case size, regional and benefit market segments.
 The Company believes that this market share position, together with its distribution capacity, will facilitate continued growth in net premium income.